EddieCarrera/chica-servo2040-simpleDriver/README.md

 ### Tools
 The Chica server application requires servo calibration values as input to its config.txt file to improve servo positioning accuracy as demonstrated in MYP's [servo calibration video](https://www.youtube.com/watch?v=UMUeKFPptU4).

 The ServoCalibration directory contains _servoCalibration.uf2_, along with the .stl files for the physical components needed for calibration (provided by MYP).
 This useful program streamlines the PWM value acquisition process for config.txt.
 A table will be produced at the end of the program, which you can copy or take a screenshot for later.
 All done without needing to buy a seperate servo calibrator!
+[A tutorial video for using servoCalibration.uf2 can be found here](https://youtu.be/w5ZRXiZLpTk).

 # Development
 ## Dependencies